Ilya Khrzhanovsky: Career

+In 2025, Khrzhanovsky co-founded IP Filmworks with producer Philippe Bober in France.

 DAU project

 DAU is a multidisciplinary project at the intersection of cinema, art and anthropology that premiered in Paris in 2019.
 DAU was initially conceived as a full-length feature film about the life of a genius in troubled times loosely based on the biography of the Soviet physicist and Nobel laureate Lev Landau (nicknamed Dau).

 However the filming process transformed into a 'total performance' and 'total installation' rather than a conventional film shoot.

 In 2008 in Kharkiv, Ukraine, the largest shooting location in Europe spanning 12,000m^{2}, named the institute, was constructed as part of the project.
 How the location functioned and was used in the filming has suggested parallels between DAU and such projects as Synecdoche, New York and The Truman Show.

 The auditions for DAU involved 392,000 non-actors.
 Around 200-300 non-actors lived on-set at any one time and around 400 were filmed including scientists, musicians, artists, composers, religious leaders and philosophers, as well as waitresses, cleaners, secret police officers, cooks and hairdressers.
 40,000 costume units were produced and purchased during shooting.

 The architecture, costumes, objects and food created a phantasmagorical reconstruction of the Soviet era of the 1930s to 1960s.
 The unscripted process was filmed intermittently from October 2009 to November 2011 during which no modern clothes including underwear, no modern sanitary products or any other modern objects or vocabulary were allowed on the set and period costume, make-up and hairstyles were required from everyone including the crew, regardless if shooting was occurring.

 With no script or takes, the characters acted and reacted in the meticulously designed circumstances, sometimes staying on set for months.

 Everyone, with the exception of Dau (conductor Teodor Currentzis), his wife (actress Radmila Schegoleva), their son (as young adult - musician Nikolai Voronov), and Krupitsa, director of the institute from 1938 to 1953 (theater director Anatoly Vasiliev), lived in the Institute under their own names.
 Their real biographies were adapted to Soviet realities.

 Among the employees and the guests of the Institute there were theoretical physicists, neuroscientists and biologists, including Profs.
 Nobel laureate David Gross, Fields Medal winner Shing-Tung Yau, Nikita Nekrasov, Dmitry Kaledin, Andrey Losev, Samson Shatashvili, Carlo Rovelli, Eric Verlinde, James H. Fallon, and media and performance contemporary artists including Marina Abramović, Carsten Höller, Boris Mikhailov, Peter Sellars, Romeo Castellucci, Alexei Blinov, Rav Steinsaltz, Peruvian shaman Guillermo Arévalo and others.